 - Applications will be reviewed by FRAME nominated experts.

 - Applications will be judged in the quality of the application itself, the potential of the research to replace animals, cost, achievability and the possibility of the work leading to future research opportunities.

 - Successful applicants will be notified by the end of March 2020.
 Unless requested, feedback on unsuccessful applications will not be provided.

-- Successful applicants must submit a report of 1000 – 1500 words within 3 months of the project completion.
+- Successful applicants must submit a report of minimum 1000 – 1500 words within 3 months of the project completion.
 Reports must be of publishable quality.
 There may be an opportunity to cover them in the scientific journal Alternatives to Laboratory Animals (ATLA).